civictechdc/codefordc.github.com/blog/_posts/2014-10-10-converting-from-md-coordinates.md

 ### Python

-You'll need three different python modules for this:
+You'll need two different python modules for this:

-    import urllib
-    import urllib2
+    import requests
     from bs4 import BeautifulSoup

 The response will be in XML (not ideal), so we will use [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/) to convert to a more useable format.
 Normally I'd use [lxml](http://lxml.de/) for this because it is fast.
 However lxml is less accepting of badly formatted XML.
 As our responses will be small and maybe a little messy, Beautiful Soup is a safer choice.

-We use urllib and urllib2 to set up the requests.
+We use `requests` to set up the requests.
 Here's an annotated mock script:

     data = []
     url = "http://citizenatlas.dc.gov/usng/getusng.asmx/MD_SPCStoLL"

     for d in raw_data:
     try:
-        value = d[7] + ',' + d[8]            # these are the block coordinates from my raw data
+        value = d[7] + ',' + d[8]            # these are the block coordinates from the raw data
-        params = {'SPCSXYSTR': value}        # we need to send a key-value pair with this key name and our coordinates as the value en_params = urllib.urlencode(params) # encode our paramater req = urllib2.Request(url,en_params) # make the request response = urllib2.urlopen(req)      # save the response the_page = response.read()           # read the response
-        soup = BeautifulSoup(the_page)       # construct a BeautifulSoup object out of the XML response cs = soup.find('convstr')            # the lat/lng coordinates are given inside this tag row = []
+        params = {'SPCSXYSTR': value}        # we need to send a key-value pair with this key name and our coordinates as the value r = requests.post(url,data=params)   # make a post request with our data soup = BeautifulSoup(r.text)         # construct a BeautifulSoup object out of the XML response cs = soup.find('convstr')            # the lat/lng coordinates are given inside this tag row = []
         row.append(cs.text.split(',')[0])    # append the lat to our output row